Laviai Nielsen: 2011-19

 Nielsen was initially a middle distance runner, but in 2013 she and her twin sister were approached at an event and persuaded to change specialism to the 400 metres.
 Laviai proceeded to reduce her 400m personal best by 2 seconds within 2 months, and a further four seconds by the following season.

 Nielsen's breakthrough year came in 2015, when she won gold in the 400 metres at the 2015 European Junior Championships in Sweden.
 She topped this off by running the final leg for the winning 4 x 400 metres relay team, with her sister Lina running the second leg.
 Nielsen also lowered her personal best to 52.25s, the British junior's third-fastest performance of all time and the fastest time since 33 years.
 She finished the season ranked number 2 in the UK.
 This success earned Nielsen a place on the Jaguar Land Rover Academy of Sport programme, which offers financial support and mentoring.

 In February 2017, she recorded a personal best of 51.90s at an indoor meet in Birmingham.
 In the summer, she reached the final of the 400 metres at the 2017 European Indoor Championships in Belgrade, finishing fourth to miss out on a bronze medal by just 0.27 seconds.
-On the final day of the championships, she ran the anchor leg of the 4 x 400 metre relay, winning the silver medal behind a strong Polish team.
+On the final day of the championships, she ran the anchor leg of the 4 x 400 meters relay, winning the silver medal behind a strong Polish team.